XiuchuanLi/fmixup/README.md

 # Decision-based Adversarial Attack with Frequency Mixup

 ## Usage
-Download the ILSVRC2012 validation set to "data/imagenet-val"
+Download and unzip the ILSVRC2012 validation set to "data/imagenet-val" folder.

 (1) *f-attack*